 A cash bonus designed to incentivise specific short-term financial goals.
 Goals and objectives are set for the executive Directors with a significant weight being put on key financial performance metrics.
-Executive Directors' on-target bonuses are set at two-thirds of base salary.
+Executive Directors' on-target bonuses are set as a % of base salary.